m4ttr4ymond/m4ttr4ymond.github.io/_pages/resources.md

 Jalon Brownlee is an ML author and professor.
 This blog provides basic introductions to ML concepts, but is not specially rigorous or in-depth.
 This blog is good if you know very little about a given topic, but does not provide more than heuristic justifications for its assertions.

 ### [Algebrology](https://algebrology.github.io/)
 Topology, differential geometry, and algebraic topology.
-> A gentle introduction to insanity
+"A gentle introduction to insanity."

 ## YouTube Channels